 - I read this brand is produced by Festool, for a lower price-point.

 - HEPA filter

 - UV light — to sanitize as it cleans.

-Always change or empty your vacuum’s bag and filter OUTSIDE.
+Carefully change or empty a vacuum’s bag and filter outside.

-Be careful not to bring the dirt, spores, and germs you just vacuumed back inside your house.
+Don’t bring the dirt, spores, and germs you just vacuumed back inside the house!

 Great For Prevention

 Mold does not like ozone, and therefore it can be a potent element in the prevention of mold growth.

 However, if you have mold growth already occurring, ozone will likely not ever eliminate it entirely.
 Instead, it will merely slow the spread and proliferation.

 Ozone cannot reach all areas equally; it must be blown around a room.